-The Configure Rates page (accessible by clicking the Configure Rates button on the Traffic subtab of the Network tab of a physical server) allows you to set up all the parameters that define how much bandwidth will be accessible to the Containers residing on the physical server.
+The Configure Rates page (accessible by clicking the Configure Rates button on the Traffic subtab of the Network tab of a physical server) allows you to set up all the parameters that define how much bandwidth will be accessible to the virtual machines residing on the physical server.
 Only the bandwidth for outgoing traffic is considered here.

 The page is split into separate groups for each of the network adapters present on the physical server and selected for being shaped on the Configuring Interfaces page (p.
-326).
+409).
 If there is only one network adapter, it does not form any group.
 The following information is given and is customizable for each network adapter.

 The Bandwidth field specifies the total bandwidth limit of the adapter (in Kbits per second).
 The most common Fast Ethernet cards have their traffic throughput limited at 100 Mbit/s, which would be indicated in the Bandwidth field as 102,400 Kbit/s.
 The value in this field corresponds strictly to the value of the Bandwidth field on the Configuring Interfaces page (p.
-326).
+409).
 Thus, it is the second place where you can adjust the total bandwidth throughput of the given network interface.

-The Virtuozzo Containers software can limit the network bandwidth not for the interface, but for each network class (p.
-324) defined in the system and using the given interface.
+The Parallels software can limit the network bandwidth not for the interface, but for each network class (p.
+406) defined in the system and using the given interface.
 For this reason, the available network classes are enumerated under each of the existing interfaces.
 The Total rate field specifies the size of the so-called bandwidth pool for each network class being shaped for the given network adapter.
-The bandwidth from the pool can be borrowed by Containers when they need more bandwidth for communicating with hosts from the corresponding network class.
-It is used to limit the total available outgoing traffic Containers can consume; the Managing Network Shaping for Single Container subsection (p.
-328) explains it in more detail.
+The bandwidth from the pool can be borrowed by virtual environments when they need more bandwidth for communicating with hosts from the corresponding network class.
+It is used to limit the total available outgoing traffic virtual environments can consume.
 The default value for Network Class 1 on the first Ethernet adapter is 4096, which corresponds to the pool size of 4Mbit/s.
 Class 1 is always included in the shaping of all adapters, as this class matches all the network addresses not covered by other, user-defined classes.
 As to all the other classes, they can be excluded from the shaping if you clear the Enable shaping for this class check box, and included in the shaping if you select the check box.

-Finally, the value of the Rate guarantee field amounts to the number of kilobits per second any Container is guaranteed to receive for outgoing traffic with the corresponding network class on the given Ethernet device.
-The default value is 8, which means that any Container is guaranteed to receive the bandwidth of at least 8 Kbits/s for sending data to Class 1 hosts on the first Ethernet device.
-This bandwidth is not the limit for a Container (though it is possible to make it the limit) - the Container is able to take the needed bandwidth from the bandwidth pool if it is not used by other Containers.
+Finally, the value of the Rate guarantee field amounts to the number of kilobits per second any virtual environment is guaranteed to receive for outgoing traffic with the corresponding network class on the given Ethernet device.
+The default value is 8, which means that any virtual environment is guaranteed to receive the bandwidth of at least 8 Kbits/s for sending data to Class 1 hosts on the first Ethernet device.
+This bandwidth is not the limit for a virtual environment (though it is possible to make it the limit) - the virtual environment is able to take the needed bandwidth from the bandwidth pool if it is not used by other virtual machines.

-Managing Network Shaping for Single Container
+Managing Network Shaping for Container

-The network shaping (setting limit on the available bandwidth for outgoing traffic) is generally defined for each Container on the given physical server on the Configure Shaping page in Parallels Virtual Automation (p.
-327).
+The network shaping (setting limit on the available bandwidth for outgoing traffic) is generally defined for each Container on the given physical server on the Configure Shaping page in Parallels Virtual Automation.
 The Configure Traffic Shaping page (which you can access by following the Configure Network Shaping link on the Container dashboard) allows you to redefine some of the shaping parameters for the given particular Container.